GoFundMe Review: Crowdfunding for Nonprofits and Other Businesses

-The positive reviews praise GoFundMe’s customer service, saying it quickly handled mistaken payments and money withdrawal problems, among other problems.
+The positive reviews praise GoFundMe’s customer service, saying it quickly handled mistaken payments and money withdrawal problems, among other issues.
 And of course, users like how easy it is to set up a GoFundMe campaign and start getting donations.

 On the flip side, we saw a fair number of negative reviews from people who didn’t realize GoFundMe charges a payment processing fee.
 We also saw complaints that GoFundMe made it too difficult to get funds.
 Finally, we saw negative reviews from people who didn’t get the funding they wanted.
 (So again, keep your expectations in check.)

-FAQs about GoFundMe
+FAQ about GoFundMe

 Is GoFundMe legit?
 Is it safe to use?

 Yes, GoFundMe is legitimate and safe.
 Plenty of people have used it.
 And as we note above, it’s got great customer reviews.

 The best crowdfunding platform for you will depend on your specific needs.
 For example, GoFundMe works well for nonprofits, while Kickstarter would work better for product-based businesses.